kiril6/currency/README.md

 -Used http get to read json file and present the data.
 -Used ngx-translate translation with json to switch between languages.
 -Used forms and validation.
--Used http post with mailer.php to send the filled form.
+-Used file.php to update a json file which values are filled from Angular form -Used http post with mailer.php to send the filled form.